(888) 448-0302 Talk to a recovery specialist 24/7

 Have a Purpose, Plan

-“I think people who are newly sober think that their whole life stops, that they can never go back out again, they have to live in isolation,” Campbell said.
+“I think people who are newly sober think that their whole life stops, that they can never go back out again, they have to live in isolation,” she said.
 “You do get to a place in your sobriety where you can be around alcohol and go out, and do things and not be so tempted to drink.
 As long as you have a reason to be somewhere and you feel like you’re in a good spiritual place, go.”

 “I have gotten myself out of so many situations where I’m having a good time and it gets too rowdy, or something happens and I’m feeling a little uneasy,” she said.
 “I leave because I have my own car and I think that’s something so important.”

-Related: Should I Tell Someone I’m Addicted to Drugs or Alcohol?
+Related Story: Should I Tell Someone I’m Addicted to Drugs or Alcohol?

 Find a “Sober” Support System